 We are working on a full set of schematics for the Kenwood TS-2000 models.
 This will be a 2 page set including all x-ray views of the boards on 1 and the full schematics on the other.
 Let us know if you have an interest in this project!

 The TS-930 power supply upgrades are awesome and really easy to install!
 In most cases, you don't need a soldering iron.
-See us at SEA-PAC June 1-3 in Seaside, Oregon.
+See us at Duke City Hamfest in September 21-23, Albuquerque, New Mexico

 We just posted the TS-930 power supply removal video - watch it and see how easy it is to remove the original supply from the TS-930!

 Last week we started wrapping up the design of some large schematics for the TS-930.
 In the original Service manual, there are a total of 4 fold out schematics that we are making available in large formats.
 There are 2 schematics for each of the serial number ranges.
 One set covers SN 208XXXX-309XXXX and the other available set covers SN 310XXX and later.